kunalcodes/Calendar_Task_Assignment/README.md

 # Features ✨
-* Selcet any date from the calendar
+* Select any date from the calendar
 * Add to do tasks on selected dates
 * preview your to do list
 * delete items from your list